|Quick Facts: Producers and Directors|

 $34.11 per hour

 |Less than 5 years|

-Employment of producers and directors is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
-Some job growth in the motion picture and video industry is expected to stem from strong demand from the public for more movies and television shows, as well as an increased demand from foreign audiences for U.S.-produced films.
+Employment of producers and directors is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+Job growth in the motion picture and video industry is expected to stem from strong demand from the public for more movies and television shows, as well as an increased demand from foreign audiences for U.S.-produced films.

 Compare the job duties, education, job growth, and pay of producers and directors with similar occupations.

 Learn more about producers and directors by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.